Shuppin/Shuppin/README.md

    **Other**
    - Stage technicals (Lighting, pyro and sound)
-   - Go-Karting (And racing when i'm enough to participate)
+   - Go-Karting (And racing when i'm old enough to participate)
    - Gaming (ok yes this is computer science related)
      - Fake rhythm gamer (osu! gamer)
      - Phantom Forces